 In the coming months we are also likely to offer a fellowship or fellowships linked to Brexit.
 We will provide further details on this at a later date.

 The deadline for submitting bids is 5pm on Friday 31 May 2019.

 Dr Suzanne Mawson from the University of Stirling is undertaking research to explore exit, acquisition and discontinuation among Scotland’s High Growth Firm (HGF) population.
 The data collected will be used to prepare a SPICe Briefing, as well as to support other Parliamentary work.

 Dr Eve Hepburn is Director of PolicyScribe, a policy research consultancy specialising in policy analysis and research.
 Eve is looking at the impact of Brexit on immigration and the implications for Scotland.

 Previous SPICe Research Fellows

-Paulina’s project with the SPICe examined whether Scotland would benefit from introducing a social integration strategy as a way of attracting and retaining migrants post-Brexit.
+Dr Paulina Trevena was a researcher at the University of Glasgow at the time of her Fellowship.
+Paulina worked with SPICe to examine whether Scotland would benefit from introducing a social integration strategy as a way of attracting and retaining migrants post-Brexit.

-Alison MacDonald of the School of Law, University of Aberdeen, started her fellowship with The Scottish Parliament in April 2017.
-Alison’s main research interest is marine law and marine spatial planning.
+Alison MacDonald of the University of Aberdeen, started her fellowship with The Scottish Parliament in April 2017.
 Alison investigated opportunities for fisheries management following the UK’s departure from the European Union.

-Arianna Andreangeli is a Senior Lecturer at the University of Edinburgh.
-Arianna's research interests lie in the area of EU and domestic competition law, both substantive and procedural.
+Arianna Andreangeli was a Senior Lecturer at the University of Edinburgh during her Fellowship.
+Arianna's research interests covered EU and domestic competition law.

-Kirsteen (School of Social Sciences, University of Dundee) worked in SPICe from September to December 2016 and produced a SPICe briefing paper on human rights
+Dr Kirsteen Shields was based at the School of Social Sciences, University of Dundee during her Fellowship.
+Kirsteen worked in SPICe from September to December 2016 and produced a SPICe Briefing on Human Rights in Scotland.